rljson/rljson/README.architecture.md

 # Rljson Architecture

-This document describes the architecture of the Rljson file format.
+This document describes the architecture of the Rljson format.

 ## Table of Contents <!-- omit in toc -->